 We love Karamell-Kuche, or rather “The Werthers Store.”
 This shop specializes in caramels, chocolates, and decadent treats made with both.
 From your basic caramel brownie to s’mores to the delectable freshly made caramel popcorn.
 You can watch the staff make treats here, and choose to your liking.
 Better yet, many of these treats are snack-credit eligible if you’re on the Disney Dining Plan!

 Gran Fiesta Tour Starring the Three Caballeros

-Found in the World Showcase Mexico, this fun boat ride rarely needs a FastPass+.
+Found in the World Showcase Mexico, this fun boat ride doesn’t need a Lightning Lane Pass, as the standby line is typically less than 20 minutes.
 Featuring Donald Duck reprising his role as one of the Three Caballeros, you can count on bright colors, music, and even a few Hidden Mickeys that can be found in this ride.